New Malaysian leader unveils revamped Cabinet with no deputy

 PUTRAJAYA, Malaysia (AP) — New Malaysian Prime Minister Muhyiddin Yassin unveiled his Cabinet on Monday, saying he will have no deputy prime minister and instead appointing four senior ministers to keep factions happy in his Malay-majority government.

-Muhyiddin also named a banker as finance minister in an unprecedented step, and appeared to deliver on promises of a graft-free Cabinet as he sought to shore up public support for his leadership.
+Muhyiddin also named a banker as finance minister and a mufti as religious affairs minister in an unprecedented step, and appeared to deliver on promises of a graft-free Cabinet as he sought to shore up public support for his leadership.

 Muhyiddin took office a week ago after his party’s defection and Prime Minister Mahathir Mohamad’s resignation sparked the collapse of the former reformist ruling alliance.
 His rule has been questioned by Mahathir and his allies, who have called for a parliamentary vote to test Muhyiddin’s claim of majority support.